JorgeBS94/RepData_PeerAssessment1/PA1_template.md

 10 2012-10-01    NA       45              0
 ```

-**B. We try as strategy replacing the NAs by the mean of that 5-minute interval:**
+**2. We try as strategy replacing the NAs by the mean of that 5-minute interval:**

 We basically do the same as above, but we use the "interval_steps" variable we computed above.
 Then, we merge the data and perform the substitution as before.